-Jon Entine is highly active in current chemical industry policy debates.
-He portrays himself as a science journalist, an objective authority on issues important to the chemical industry.
-But the evidence shows that he is actually a longtime public relations operative with deep ties to the chemical industry.
-His work features the defense of GMOs, pesticides, industrial chemicals, fracking and nuclear power.
+Jon Entine, executive director of the Genetic Literacy Project, is a central player in Monsanto and the agrichemical industry’s public relations efforts to promote genetically engineered foods and pesticides and discredit critics.
+Entine portrays himself as a science journalist and an objective authority on issues important to the chemical industry.
+But the evidence shows that he is actually a longtime public relations operative with deep ties to the chemical industry, including undisclosed industry funding.
+His work features the defense of GMOs, pesticides, industrial chemicals, the oil industry, fracking and nuclear power.

 Ties to Monsanto